Chad rebels threaten to depose slain president's son - WTMJ

 “Either scenario presents a high risk of civilian casualties and a likelihood that fleeing civilians or soldiers could export Chad’s instability to neighboring states,” Hudson said.

-“What’s central to us now is that a process of democratic transition can be implemented and the stability of Chad preserved,” French Defense Minister Florence Parly said Tuesday in Paris.

-Deby first came to power in 1990 when his rebel forces overthrew then-President Hissene Habre, who was later convicted of human rights abuses at an international tribunal in Senegal.

 Larson reported from Dakar, Senegal.
-Associated Press writers Sam Magdy in Cairo; Sylvie Corbet in Paris and Jennifer Peltz at the United Nations contributed.
+Associated Press writers Sam Magdy in Cairo and Sylvie Corbet in Paris contributed.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.